 - Legal documents - Any applicable documents, like divorce or annulment paperwork from a previous marriage, wills, custody or adoption paperwork, and any powers of attorney should travel with you.

-- School or employment records — Carry any transcripts, report cards or grade sheets that your children may need for school registration.
-You or your spouse may need transcripts, a current résumé and letters of recommendation to look for or begin employment after a move.
+- School or employment records - Carry any transcripts, report cards or grade sheets that your children may need for school registration.
+You or your spouse may need transcripts, a current resume and letters of recommendation to look for or begin employment after a move.
 Also have contacts for new employers and schools on hand.
-If your child has an Individualized Education Program it will be important to carry this with you.
-For additional information on moving with a special needs child, please check out Military OneSource.
+If your child has an Individualized Education Program, it will be important to carry this with you.
+For additional information on moving with a child with special needs, please check out Military OneSource.

 - Medical and vaccination records and physician information - Previous medical and dental records should be submitted to new physicians and dentists, and vaccination records will likely be needed for school registration and for some employment.

-While many of these items can easily be carried in a folder, many files, like those stored on your computer, are seemingly safe during transit, but you may want to take an extra step to ensure those virtual documents are safe as well.
-You may want to back up important files on a flash drive, external hard drive, or even print hard copies of select documents.
-Your computer and the files inside may arrive safely, but for important files and documents, it is better to be safe than sorry.
+Many of these items can easily be carried in a folder.
+You may want to take an extra step to ensure that virtual documents stored on your computer and other devices are safe as well.
+You may want to back up important files on a flash drive, external hard drive or even print hard copies of select documents.
+Your computer and the files inside may arrive safely, but for important files and documents, it is important to have them backed up.

 Essentials for your trip and your first nights in your new home

-Not everything you take along with you on your move will be a document.
-Depending on your situation, you may need a few simple items to make sure that each member of your family is comfortable and cared for throughout the trip and after you arrive at your new home.
-It is not uncommon to spend at least one night in your new home before you receive your shipment or begin to unpack, so be prepared for your time on the road or your first nights in your new home with the following items:
+Depending on your situation, you may need a few simple items to make sure that each member of your family is comfortable and cared for throughout the trip and after you arrive at your new location.
+It is not uncommon to spend at least one night in your new home before you receive your shipment or begin to unpack, so be prepared for your time on the road or your first few nights in your new home with the following items:

 - Medication for each family member - Prescription medications for each family member should be close at hand.
 You may also want to pack a few basic over-the-counter medications, like pain relievers, allergy medication or antacids as a precaution.